 Sincerely, John B. Crane Founder, CraneDigital LLC

-Today’s Marketing Director will tell you they’ve known for a while that moving major marketing initiatives to the web was not a question of if, but when and how.
-No doubt an imposing task, the need has become more acute and this move accelerated by long term affects of the Coronavirus pandemic.
-Because of this, a common request from our clients has been the creation a 3D Site Map depicting products and services in context of their markets.
-CraneDigital has 25 years of marketing and communications experience on top of 25 years of creating compelling, complex 3D graphics to help you through this transition.
+Today’s Marketing Director will tell you they’ve known for a while that moving major marketing initiatives to the web was not a question of if, but when – and how.
+An imposing task, the need became more acute by longer term affects of the Covid-19 pandemic.
+A common request from our clients has been the creation a 3D Site Map depicting products and services in context of their specific markets.
+CraneDigital has more than 25 years of marketing and communications experience on top of the 25 years of creating compelling, complex 3D graphics to help you through this transition.

 Especially useful for large organizations with products in several (or many) different vertical markets, the Site Map concept may also be called a Production Path, Process Flow Diagram, Decision Tree or Virtual World.
 Whatever the label, these highly fictionalized yet plausible 3D graphic representations of industries allow translating complex, detailed concepts into easy to comprehend visuals that are perfect for providing a virtual overview contextualizing products and services.

-This approach allows translating complex, detailed concepts into easy to comprehend visuals.
+This approach translates complex, detailed concepts into easily comprehended visuals.

-CraneDigital has been creating some version of this concept for more than a decade, since our first Site Maps created for Shell Oil, which they referred to as a “Disneyland style” map.
+CraneDigital has been creating with this concept for more than a decade, since our first Site Maps created for Shell Oil, which they referred to as a “Disneyland style” map.
 A great benefit of working in 3D is flexibility in how one chooses to approach creating a plausibly accurate virtual 3D world, but some of the most common consider the following: